shellyln/tynder/README.md

         * > **WARNING**: In the JSON schema output, this is stripped.
 * `@recordType`
     * If the decorated member field of object is validated, the union type is determined.
+      * Use to receive reasonable validation error messages.
     ```ts
     interface Foo {
         @recordType kind: 'foo';